CelsusSound AV receivers Best Home Theater Receiver Under $500

 An interesting feature of this model is the 4 SCENE buttons with song and station assignments.
 You can assign different input signals to them, as well as sound field programs, Music Enhancer (direct connection of compatible cell phones to the receiver), HDMI output, etc. In addition, you can select different sources as inputs.
 With these buttons configured, simply press the one you want and listen to your favorite music.
 The buttons can be reconfigured at any time.

-The receiver features such technologies as Dolby TrueHD, Dolby Digital Plus, and DTS-HD Master Audio.
+This model supports not the most advanced surround sound technologies such as Dolby TrueHD, Dolby Digital Plus, and DTS-HD Master Audio.
 With Yamaha’s YPAO automatic sound calibration, you have the ability to adjust the sound to your room parameters easily and quickly.
 I cannot but mention CINEMA DSP 3D technology for movies, music, and games.
 It accurately reproduces the height effect, forming a true stereoscopic sound field in the room.

 The RX-V4A also has a Multiroom audio system – MusicCast, streaming services support, voice control, and AV Setup Guide application for quick setup.
 Agree that the list is quite impressive.

 All models from a brand like Yamaha are known for their quality, and the RX-V4A was no exception.
-Even though its competitor Sony STR-DH790 supports surround sound, the Yamaha RX-V4A does not sound much worse.
+Even though its competitor Sony STR-DH790 supports newer surround sound formats, the Yamaha RX-V4A does not sound much worse.
 But what really matters is that the model has 8K pass-through, support for enhanced media, and gaming.
 All these things make it a great receiver under $500.

 The Yamaha RX-V4A is primarily suitable for viewing videos with 8K resolution and the latest HDR formats.
 Even though the AVR does not have the technology to enjoy surround sound fully, it will please you.
 An additional advantage of this model is the built-in data streaming system and the availability of the MusicCast multi-room audio system.